cedudley18/dataviz_finaltopic/updates.md

 ## March 28 end of class

   I created a Shinyapp that allows you to select a team and shows the scatterplot of their predicted probability of winning a game throughout the 2017-18 season.

+## March 30 beginning of class

+  I have a full shinyApp where you select a team and you see both a scatterplot and geom_segments of my linear model.